jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-04.md

 <span class="art">412</span> It is often necessary also to find the sum of an
 arithmetical progression.
-This might be done by adding all the terms together ; but as the addition would be very tedious, when the progression consisted of a great number of terms, a rule has been devised, by which the sum may be more readily obtained.
+This might be done by adding all the terms together; but as the addition would be very tedious, when the progression consisted of a great number of terms, a rule has been devised, by which the sum may be more readily obtained.